elap5e/go-mobileqq-api/README.md

 # Go MobileQQ API

-> An open-source RPC-based fast MobileQQ client API in go
+> An open-source RPC-based fast MobileQQ Client API in go

-Refer to the [wiki](https://github.com/elap5e/go-mobileqq-api/wiki) ([简体中文](https://github.com/elap5e/go-mobileqq-api/wiki/Home.zh_Hans)) for advanced usage.
+Refer to the [wiki](https://github.com/elap5e/go-mobileqq-api/wiki) ([简体中文](https://github.com/elap5e/go-mobileqq-api/wiki/Home.zh‐Hans)) for advanced usage.

-## Try MobileQQ client API
+## Try MobileQQ Client API

 Waiting for `v0.1.0-alpha`, or you can build it from source.